Marcuuu/test-readme/README.md

 		</div>
 	</div>

-To show the spinner to the left, use the <code>loading-left</code> class.
+To show the spinner to the left, use the `loading-left` class.

 	<div class="card u-flex u-items-center u-justify-center" style="background: linear-gradient(to right, rgb(142, 45, 226), rgb(74, 0, 224));">
 		<div class="animated loading hide-text loading-white">